 These are of course standard properties of supervenience.
 Importantly, the "many-to-one" property is optional and should not be built into the definition of supervenience because we can have cases of supervenience mappings that are not many-to-one.
+That is: even though supervenience often goes along with multiple realizability and in many examples of supervenience relations (such as the brain-mind relation) the supervenient properties seem multiply realizable at the subvenient level, this need not always be so.

-Once more, the present inter-level relation yields a partial ordering over levels.
+Once more, the present inter-level relation - supervenience - yields a partial but not generally total ordering over levels.
 Formally, in accordance with the mathematical notation for functions, we represent a supervenience relation by a function $\sigma : \Omega \to \Omega'$ , where $\Omega$ (the domain of $\sigma$ ) is the relevant set of lower-level worlds and $\Omega'$ (the co-domain of $\sigma$ ) is the relevant set of higher-level worlds.